Dre Campbell Farm

 7. Essential Oils

 Mix a few drops (one oil or a combination of oils) with water.
-Then, spritz the mixture onto your dog’s or cat’s coat or fur.

-You can make a natural flea repellent for humans.
 Combine 5 drops of thyme or myrtle oil with a cup of carrier oil, then apply it to your skin.
+However, always patch-test diluted essential oils on a small area of skin first.

 8. Lemon Spray

 Mix equal parts lemon juice and water in a spray bottle.
-Then, please give it a good shake.
+Then, give it a good shake.
 You’re ready to start spraying.

 Cut a lemon into thin slices and add them to a pint of water.
 Bring it to a boil, then turn off the heat.